Search Panethos

 Heard on the news this evening that the Supreme Dorks have decided to hear the case challenging the legality of President Obama’s health care law.
 Given the Supreme Dorks can’t even figure who or what a person is, this ought to … Continue reading

-Posted in civics, civility, government, Health care, poverty, Women
+Posted in civics, civility, government, poverty, Women

 Tagged health care, law, Supreme Court